 It’s easy, and I’ll walk you through it step by step.
-You guys are going to love this!
+You guys are going to love this easy vegan gravy!

 What do I need to make this recipe?

 - Olive oil –-> Skip the good stuff and go with your basic cooking oil today.

-- Flour –-> I’m using all purpose flour but we’ll discuss options below
+- Flour –-> I’m using all purpose flour, but you could sub in your favourite gluten free flour blend.

 - Nutritional yeast –-> This is the magic vegan pixie dust that’ll give your gravy that je ne sais quoi.

 - Marmite –-> This is the secret ingredient that adds a punch of flavour and gives the vegan gravy a nice brown colour.

 - Thyme –-> Just in time!